joshbegley/nyt-latest/previous.md

 https://nytimes.com/interactive/2024/06/10/books/review/dystopian-thrillers-puzzle.html

 **In Calling Elections in France, Macron Makes a Huge Gamble**\
-`The president has challenged voters to test the sincerity of their support for the far right.
-Are the French just letting off steam, or do they really mean it?`\
+`The president has challenged voters to test the sincerity of their support for the far right in European elections.
+Were the French letting off steam, or did they really mean it?`\
 https://nytimes.com/2024/06/10/world/europe/france-macron-elections-analysis.html

 **Unwinding Wordle: Accelerating Your Solve**\